 Physical Health Impacts

 Mental health issues like love addiction often lead to physical symptoms.
-The person impacted may not eat, engage in self-destructive behavior or self-harm.
+The person impacted may not eat, engage in self-destructive behavior, or self-harm.
 Additionally, they may abuse alcohol or drugs to cope.
+Lack of sleep and poor eating habits come into play too as love addicts deal with stressful situations that are bound to pop up as a relationship goes bad.

 Financial Issues